Updates

 Great news!
 I am back at this.

 I have never stopped thinking about poor farms since this project began, but I took a hiatus the last couple of years as I moved into job searching, more care-giving, and some teaching at Metropolitan State University here in Saint Paul.
 This Spring, I began a research collaboration with some of Metro’s students incarcerated at the Faribault prison.
 Our project is tentatively called A Public Study of the Rice County Poor Farm.
-From 1868 to mid-1950s, Rice County operated a Poor Farm on near the southwest corner of Faribault.
-In the 1990s, the prison was built at the southeast corner of Faribault in place of the Minnesota State Hospital.
+From 1868 to 1955, Rice County operated a Poor Farm near the southwest corner of Faribault.
+In the 1990s, the prison was built at the southeast corner of Faribault on the former grounds of the Minnesota State Hospital.

 My hard-working co-researchers there bring a very grounded approach to this place-based work and they are eager to make public contributions to local history.
 It feels exciting, challenging, and meaningful to be working alongside them.
 We have no end date for this project in sight, and that open-endedness is perhaps the most intriguing possibility in the work.